cascadiajs/2018.cascadiajs.com/src/markdown/call-for-presenters.md

 path: "/call-for-presenters"
 title: "Call for Presenters"
 ---
 CascadiaJS 2018 is a conference for web developers, taking place November 15-16 in Seattle, WA.
 As part of providing a platform for new voices in our industry, we are running a public Call for Presenters.
-The CFP will augment a roster of speakers we invite to speak at the event.
-The highlights for the CFP are:
+The final lineup for the conference will consist of speakers we invite and CFP submissions.
+The highlights are:

+* Talks are 25 minutes long with no Q&A following the talk.
-* The CFP closes at 11:59 PM Pacific US time on July 20, 2018.
+* CFP closes at 11:59 PM Pacific US time on July 20, 2018.
 * We cover all expenses (conference ticket, travel, lodging expenses, incidentals).
 * You commit to work with us on the talk and practice it several times.
 * We'll support and mentor you in whatever way you need!